 I wrote this sprawling piece for The Word issue of June 2005.
 Though I saw Marc Bolan on stage many times, he died before I ever had the chance to meet him.
 For my research here I drew upon interviews with colleagues and friends including David Bowie, Ringo Starr, Mickey Finn, Bill Legend, Simon Napier-Bell and Tony Visconti.

-A good deal of this material would find its way into my book on London pop, Into The City.
+A good deal of this material would find its way into my book on London pop, In The City.

 They don’t make pop stars like Marc Bolan any more.
 For about 18 months he was the most famous man in Britain.
 Everybody loved him.
 He was the National Elf.